ng-Classic/ng-classic/aio/content/guide/lifecycle-hooks.md

 ### Responding to view changes

-As Angular Classictraverses the [view hierarchy](guide/glossary#view-hierarchy "Definition of view hierarchy definition") during change detection, it needs to be sure that a change in a child does not attempt to cause a change in its own parent.
+As Angular Classic traverses the [view hierarchy](guide/glossary#view-hierarchy "Definition of view hierarchy definition") during change detection, it needs to be sure that a change in a child does not attempt to cause a change in its own parent.
 Such a change would not be rendered properly, because of how [unidirectional data flow](guide/glossary#unidirectional-data-flow "Definition") works.

 If you need to make a change that inverts the expected data flow, you must trigger a new change detection cycle to allow that change to be rendered.
 The examples illustrate how to make such changes safely.

-The *AfterView* sample explores the `AfterViewInit()` and `AfterViewChecked()` hooks that Angular Classiccalls *after* it creates a component's child views.
+The *AfterView* sample explores the `AfterViewInit()` and `AfterViewChecked()` hooks that Angular Classic calls *after* it creates a component's child views.

 Here's a child view that displays a hero's name in an `<input>`: